Islamic Golden Age

 House of Wisdom

 The House of Wisdom (Bayt al-Hikma) was the premier intellectual institution of the Islamic Golden Age, established in Baghdad under the Abbasid caliphs.
-For over a century it served as the world's leading center for translation, research, and scholarship across mathematics, astronomy, medicine, and philosophy.
+For over a century it was the world's leading center for translation, research, and scholarship across the sciences.

 person